 Have you ever noticed how much easier it is to see patterns in other people's families than your own?
 During my teaching career, I counseled countless parents about the importance of quality time.
 I ran after-school programs about family communication.
 I preached what I couldn't practice, too overwhelmed by survival to slow down enough to truly connect.

 My grandchildren are teaching me what I failed to teach their parents.
 Every other Saturday, we go to the library together — not because they need books, but because we need time.
 We bake cookies and make magnificent messes.
 Last week, my eight-year-old grandson asked me, "Grandma, why do you always have time for us but Mom's always busy?"
+That question landed hard.
 I told him the truth: "Because I finally learned what matters."

 The pandemic revelation